glynnbird/nosqlimport/README.md

 * -n --nosql [db type] - the type of NoSQL database to write to (default stdout)
 * -t --transform [filename] - the filename containing the JavaScript transform function (default none)
 * -d --delimiter [character] - the delimiter character to use (default '\t')
-* -db --database [db name] - the name of the database to write to
+* --db --database [db name] - the name of the database to write to
 * -u --url [url] - the url of the database to write to